hrtywhy/hrtywhy.github.io/_posts/2025-01-23-backdoor-breakdowns-investigating-the-marijuana.markdown

 # Persistence

-After some deep dive analyzing thru `cache.php` its just only cache file of the backdoor, but the others malicious file to create persistence.
+After some deep dive analyzing thru `cache.php` its not just only cache file of the backdoor, but the others malicious file to create persistence.

 ![alt text](/images/codesszz.png)